MatMaul/pynetgear/README.md

 If you are connected to the network of the Netgear router, a host is optional.
 If you are connected via a wired connection to the Netgear router, a password is optional.
 The username defaults to admin.
-The port defaults to 5000
+The port defaults to 5000.
+You can specify url and it will take precedence on host and port parameters.
+This allows the use of HTTPS, `https://orbilogin.com` for example.

 It currently supports the following operations: